polyfy/polylith/readme.md

   readme.md
 ```

-The command also printed out this message:
+The tool also reminded us of this:
 ```sh
   It's recommended to add an alias to :env->alias in deps.edn for the command-line environment.
 ```

-So let's do that:
+...so let's do that:
 ```clojure
 {:polylith {:vcs "git"
             ...